 The Industrial revolution and technological advances changed the way people learn and improve their knowledge and literacy.
 Now, we have more literate people amidst us who can read and write and make important decisions for themselves and their families.
 Compulsory education, in countries like India, led to a remarkable improvement in literacy rates.
 The modern education system, which was devised originally in the West, liberated people from their limiting beliefs, and from the authority of tradition and dogma, and helped them improve their living standards and financial security.

 Yet, has all this translated into increased knowledge and intellectual ability?
 Knowledge wise, are people in today's world any better than their ancestors?
-Has the education system created more responsible, enlightened, principle-centered, and intellectually active people?
+Has the education system created more ethically aware, enlightened, principled, and intellectually active people?
 Let us examine the following.

-1. More people than in the past now spend their time in frivolous activities that numb their thinking and intellect.
-Instead of enriching their minds with right knowledge that help them grow mentally and intellectually, people now spend more time watching television, sports, movies and pornography that keep them distracted, selectively ignorant, and mentally stunted.
+1. Compared to previous generations, more people are now spending their time in frivolous activities that numb their thinking and intellect.
+Instead of enriching their minds with right knowledge that help them grow mentally and intellectually, people are now spending more time watching television, sports, movies and adult content that keep them distracted, selectively ignorant, and mentally stunted.

-2. There are now more drug addicts than ever.
-Alcohol consumption (binging) is rampant among youth and adults alike in many parts of the world.
+2. There are now more drug addicts in the world than ever.
+Alcohol consumption (bingeing) is rampant in youth and adults alike in many parts of the world.
 Now, we have more people, politicians and lobbyists, who want governments to legalize drugs for recreation.

-3. More people than ever now prefer knowing film stars, singers, celebrities, controversial public figures, and porn stars than scholars, philosophers, writers, poets, and scientists, who contribute to the progress of society.
+3. More people than ever now prefer knowing film stars, singers, celebrities, controversial public figures, and adult film stars than scholars, philosophers, writers, poets, and scientists, who contribute to the progress of society.
 For them decadence is culture, and culture is boring.